 Creatine seems to help the muscles make energy quickly for intense activity.
 Studies have shown it can help people like sprinters, says Coleman.
 However, she often sees it misused.
 "I see marathon runners who take it," she says.
 "But it's not going to help them.
 In fact, it could cause them to gain weight and slow down."

-Beta-alanine is another amino acid that could benefit some athletes.
+Beta-alanine is another amino acid.
 "It could help someone in stop-and-go sports like football or basketball," says Coleman.
 Studies seem to show that beta-alanine works best in highly trained athletes.